Malvern College Hong Kong (MCHK) will open its doors in late August 2018 and ultimately provide 960 places for both primary and secondary pupils.

 English will be the medium of instruction but Chinese language learning will be mandatory for all pupils.

 Programmes will be in place to support second language learners as well.

 Malvern College Hong Kong will introduce the concept of Forest School learning into its curriculum.
 Forest School is led by qualified Forest School practitioners.
 The school’s proximity to country parks in the New Territories makes it an ideal place to provide the Forest School programme to pupils.

 Malvern College Hong Kong will build on Malvern College UK’s 25 years of highly successful experience in the International Baccalaureate (IB) programme, it’s academic curriculum will be supplemented and enhanced by enrichment opportunities and a wide variety of co-curricular activities.

 Nuffield / STEM – hands on approach, science exploration, starting at a young primary age.
 Our environment and proximity to Science Park and CUHK is a great advantage.

 We will be offering some learning enrichment depending on the needs of the individual child including some language assistance options for those who may require it but this will be part of the entrance assessment process.

 Tell me a bit more about your Chinese curriculum?

 We will offer first and second language Chinese.
 We will also have a strong link/partnership with Beijing National University (BNU) whose expertise will support us through curriculum design and teacher training.

-Learning Chinese is mandatory for every student.
+Learning Chinese is mandatory for every pupil.
 In line with prevalent practices across international schools in Hong Kong, simplified Mandarin will be taught.
-Enrichment courses on literature and practical writing will be offered for able students.
+Enrichment courses on literature and practical writing will be offered for able pupils.